victorbnl/build-signed-apk/README.md

 ## Get your APK

-The APK is built at the default location, which is: `app/build/outputs/apk/release/app-release.apk`.
-Feel free to do whatever you want with this apk now, like creating a release with it or putting it as an artifact of the release
+The APK is built at the default location, that is: `app/build/outputs/apk/release/app-release.apk`.

+Now you can do what you want with the APK file, like creating a release or uploading it as an artifact.